 St. Olaf Artist Series

-The St. Olaf Artist Series presents one interdisciplinary arts event annually.
-This event, and its related programming, brings a renowned artist or group to campus and is intended primarily for St. Olaf students as an important facet of their college education.
+The St. Olaf Artist Series presents outstanding interdisciplinary fine arts events with the aim of reaching a wide audience.
+Sponsored events, with related programming, bring renowned artists or groups to campus and are intended to serve as an important facet of a liberal arts education.

 St. Olaf Convocation Program